sizhet/Digital-Brain-Model-Chain-of-Thoughts/DBM-COT General Preface.md

 # Digital Brain Model — Chain-of-Thoughts Documents (DBM-COT)

+# Intention and Mission of the DBM‑COT Publication

+The Digital Brain Model – Chain of Thought (DBM‑COT) is published with a clear and deliberate academic intention: to preserve, formalize, and transmit a new paradigm of intelligence—Structural Intelligence—that cannot be adequately expressed within existing symbolic or connectionist frameworks.

+DBM‑COT is not a passive text collection, nor a retrospective survey of prevailing artificial intelligence techniques.
+It is a structured and traceable chain of reasoning, design, and construction, documenting the incremental formation of Structural Intelligence within the Digital Brain Model (DBM) framework.

+This chain records how core concepts, representations, algorithms, and engineering principles emerge, depend on one another, and become progressively stabilized.
+Each ITEM within DBM‑COT constitutes a coherent node in this chain, contributing to an irreversible process of conceptual and structural construction rather than a set of interchangeable artifacts.

+The mission of DBM‑COT is threefold:

+To establish a stable intellectual reference for Structural Intelligence, enabling future researchers to reconstruct, verify, and extend the underlying ideas as a coherent chain, independent of transient models, datasets, or proprietary systems.

+To bridge theory and engineering, demonstrating how structural principles of intelligence can be instantiated as concrete, testable, and evolvable computational systems.

+To preserve a moment of paradigm formation, ensuring that this alternative trajectory of intelligence design remains accessible, interpretable, and reconstructable over time.

+DBM‑COT is therefore released as a DOI‑anchored research record—not as a conclusion, but as a foundational chain upon which further constructive intelligence research may be built.

 # General Preface

 The Digital Brain Model (DBM) is a system-engineering framework composed of structural intelligence, metric-space reasoning, differential trees, the Event Language Model (ELM), the structural language CCGL, autonomous evolution mechanisms (Mutations Engine), and multi-agent alignment structures (Fusion Cortex).